-A few things to check out – we needed to get to Midtown Manhattan.
+A few things to check out in Manhattan – we needed to get Midtown shopping.

 First stop – Bloomingdale’s.

 We walked along their signature black and white checker board flooring …

 To the 8th floor to check out the PetShop.

 Across the street from Bloomingdale’s is SPRINKLES Cup cakes on Lexington Avenue.
 Of course!!!
 But you know we are not allowed into any of the food or restaurants over here.

 Mum put me on the window ledge so she could see me from within.
 She first made sure that there wasn’t a queue and she knew exactly what she needed to get.

 Passers by stopped to say hello – Mum was watching every single person who stopped.